Breaking On-Chip Communication Anonymity using Flow Correlation Attacks: Defending against ML-based Attacks

 \subsection{Traffic Obfuscation}

-We introduce traffic obfuscation techniques to hinder ML-based flow correlation.
-The main intuition behind the flow obfuscation is to add noise to inbound and outbound flows ($IFD_S^o$, $IFD_D^i$), so it will be harder for ML-model to do accurate flow correlation.
+The main intuition behind the traffic obfuscation is to add noise to inbound and outbound flows ($IFD_S^o$, $IFD_D^i$), so it will be harder for ML-model to do accurate flow correlation.
 Section \ref{subsec:obf-tech-chaff} and \ref{subsec:obf-tech-delay} introduce two traffic obfuscation techniques.